rdentato/try/README.md

   rethrow()           Only usable in a catch block to throw the same exception.

   thrown()            Only usable in a catch block to retrieve the exception
                       that has been caught.
-Only useful in a catchall block).
+Only useful in a catch() block).

   thrownid()          Only usable in a catch block to retrieve the exception
                       identifier (the second parameter of the throw() function)